Qlik-PE/ImmersionDay/content/Lab/index.en.md

 ![ ](/static/qlik-images/image60.png)

-Go to AWS S3 and you should see a bucket name that and in "-qlikreplicate"
+Go to AWS S3 and you should see a bucket name that and in "-qlikqlik cloud data integration"

 ![ ](/static/qlik-images/image61.png)
 Click on the bucket and "Properties."